5 Min Read

 - Are you turning outside of your relationship to meet a need that should be met within the relationship?
 You can't change what you don't acknowledge, so find out if you or your partner have a problem.

 - Do you justify the behavior by saying, "It's harmless," "Everyone does it," or "It's just the internet"?

 - Which is more important: pornography or your relationship?

-You will need to decide for yourself if porn is normal and how you feel about it as an influence in your relationship.
-It’s okay to reject it and place it in the cheating category if it makes you feel betrayed.
-If this is the case, however, you will need to have a frank and open conversation with your partner.
+If you’re a partner, it’s okay to reject it and place it in the cheating category if it makes you feel not attractive enough and betrayed.
+If this is the case, however, you’ll need to have a frank and open conversation with your partner.

-Editor's Note: This post was originally published on July 3, 2012 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published on July 3, 2012, updated on September 11, 2018, and has been updated again with new information for accuracy and comprehensiveness.

 Looking for More?
 Check Out These Articles